programming-notes/tweet-now-command-line-challenge/README.md

 # Tweet Now!
-1: Single-User
+Command Line Interface

 ## Learning Competencies

-* Incorporate third-party gems into a web application using bundler
-* Extend the Sinatra application environment with a ruby gem (OAuth)
-* Use a third-party API
-* Write custom event handlers in JavaScript and jQuery
-* Implement synchronous / asynchronous requests in a web application
+* Using Net::HTTP to inteact with an HTTP API
+* Authenticating HTTP Requests using the OAuth Authorization header

 ## Summary

-This is the first challenge in a sequence of challenges you'll come upon next week, leading up to building an application to schedule future tweets and deploying it to Heroku.

-To start, we'll create a command line application that lets a single user tweet.
-We'll hard-code the user from which we'll be tweeting.
-[Later we'll add support for logging in via Twitter](../../../tweet-now-2-multi-user-challenge) so that anyone can tweet.
-After that, we'll add the ability to [schedule tweets into the future](../../../tweet-later-challenge).

-You'll learn about background jobs, tasks queues, and scheduled tasks over these challenges &mdash; three fundamental components to building a usable, scalable web application.
-You'll also learn some sysadmin voodoo to manage development and production credentials, and a bit of the inner workings of OAuth.

-All in a day's work, right?
+In this challenge we'll be learning more about HTTP, by using it to speak to the Twitter API.
+We'll create a command line application that lets you tweet from the command line.

 ## Releases

-### Release 0 - Tweet It!
+### Release 1 - Tweet It!

 Create an interactive command line application that tweets (actually sends and posts the Tweet on Twitter) whatever text the user inputs.